In this tutorial, you’ll learn how we conduct interviews at Draft.

-- Teach me about the customer.
+- Teach you about the customer.
 Who are they?
 What do they care about?
 What demographics do they represent?
 What are their motivations?
 Do they represent a “typical” use case, or do they represent an outlier?

-- Teach me about how people make a purchasing decision.
+- Teach you about how people make a purchasing decision.
 When do they begin thinking about it?
 When do they consider alternatives?
 Where do they go to research the product?
 How much does word-of-mouth play into the decision?

-- Teach me about real-world use.
+- Teach you about real-world use.
 How are people onboarding to the product?
 Are there transition costs from a competitor?
 Do people stop using the product after a while?
 What motivates them to stop?
 What motivates them to restart?

-- Teach me about the competition.
+- Teach you about the competition.
 Is the market crowded?
 Is it easy to make a purchasing decision?
 How is competition vetted?
 What do people look for when weighing one business’s product against another?

 Taken in aggregate, interviews should offer a more complete portrait of who uses the product, how they find out about your business, how they make a purchasing decision, the lifecycle of their use, and any special “outlier” cases that might result in outsize purchasing volume or special considerations for new products.